-def unblock_pin(puk: str, new_pin: str):
+def unblock_pin(puk: str, new_pin: str)

 card.unblock_pin(puk, new_pin)

-unblock_pin("09875789012", "132456122")
+For example, unblock_pin("09875789012", "132456122")

 Field | Description | Value |